stestoltz/cQuents/README.md

 ### Stringify

 `"` signifies that if the final sequence will be treated list a string instead of a list.
 Instead of getting the `n`th term in the list, the interpreter concatenate the list together and return the `n`th char in the string.
 Alternatively, instead of printing the list delimited by `,`s, it prints the list as a string without delimiter, unless the between literal is specified.

+## Multiline

+You can include multiple cQuents programs in one file, on different lines.
+The program on the first line is the main program, which is called when the interpreter is executed.
+It outputs to STDOUT.
+You can reference other programs by using the builtin functions `\0` to `\9`, which call the cQuents program on the (0-indexed) line, passing the input to that cQuents program.
+Functions `\0` to `\9` output by returning to the main program - they do **not** output to STDOUT.

+As a side note, be wary of your multiline indexing when using literal newlines (before the mode) as they may mess up your internal indexing.
+A literal newline will not affect multiline parsing or indexing.

 # Examples